Collective Enfranchisement Process: Step by Step Guide

 To provide a quick refresher – if you find yourself in one of these situations: You and/or other leaseholders are dissatisfied with your landlord’s management of your residential building; or you want to exercise your rights to ownership of your property; or you wish to increase the value of your property, you might be considering whether or not to enfranchise (buy the freehold) in order to take control of the property yourselves as part of a collective enfranchisement group.

 Under the Leasehold Reform Housing and Urban Development Act 1993, leaseholders have the right to issue what is essentially a compulsory purchase order demanding their freeholder sell them the freehold, to which, in theory, the freeholder cannot oppose.
-This process is called collective enfranchisement and allows leaseholders to collectively buy the freehold of the entire property by following a precise enfranchisement process:
+This process is called collective enfranchisement and allows leaseholders to collectively buy the freehold of the entire property by following a precise enfranchisement process.

 - Get organised as a group – a minimum of 50% of qualifying units (flats) in the building is required for collective enfranchisement, but you can start the process with less to begin with.